 Discovery of the Centennial Cells

-In 1985, officials from the MSP, the Department of Corrections, and the Division of Adult Institutions unearthed an old cell block that predated the Civil War.
+In the mid 1980s, officials from the MSP, the Department of Corrections, and the Division of Adult Institutions unearthed an old cell block that predated the Civil War.
 The discovery happened after a court order was issued to put in a recreation yard for offenders that were on death row.
 When the construction between Housing Units 2 and 3 began, and the crews started digging, they realized they hit something solid.
-This finding led to an exploration of six cells built around 1848, which were part of the long-buried Centennial Hall.
+This finding led to an exploration of six cells built around the 1840s, which were part of the long-buried Centennial Hall.
 Based on research, this is now believed to be the oldest existing building on the MSP property.

 Expanding MSP History